1. Home

 All versions get 16-inch alloy wheels, touchscreen infotainment (with Apple CarPlay and Android Auto) and a handy reversing camera.
 The standard safety kit is also high, with a semi-autonomous braking system automatically applying the brakes to prevent low-speed accidents.

-The Ceed shares its engines with the Hyundai i30, which means you get a wide choice of efficient and refined petrol and diesels.
+The Ceed has historically shared its engines with the Hyundai i30, which means you get a wide choice of efficient and refined petrol and diesels.
 The ride quality is also impressive, with even cars on large 18-inch wheels providing a smooth and comfortable driving experience.

 8. SEAT Leon